Netatwork-de/gulp-i18n-update-localization-ids/README.md

 ### `options.whitelist`
 **This option is required.**<br>
-It defines a whitelist of of tags and attributes that will be localized.
+It defines a whitelist of tags and attributes that will be localized.

 ```js
 whitelist: [